ashutoshmjain/gita/src/how.md

 - Omnipresent - Browsers are available for every platform.
 Even for pure terminal users there are many choices - w3m, lynx, elink.
 For primarily UI based platforms such as Mac, Windows, iOS and Android, the choices are practically limitless.

 Browsers are particularly suitable for the long text
 - Easily reach the embedded links for references - that is what the browser is but if you are reading in apps such a "kindle" or on a epub reader or simply a pdf , this may not be as easily accessible.
+You will need to anyway start a browser.
 - offline reading - Yes, a page once loaded, can be viewed as long as it isn't refreshed.
+Thus webpages should be one full chapter.
+Even a small full book may easily fit in one web page these days.
-- In page and global search - most browsers let you search through the page.
+- In-page and global search - most browsers let you search through the page with Control+f.
+In essence, you don't need book marks.
+Because book mark is the last word that you remember.
 - Word meanings and pronunciations - simply select a word or phrase, right click and most of the browsers take you to a dictionary.
 "Safari" makes it even more intuitive with a little dialog box that pops on the page.
 - Notes - you can easily add plugins such as "Zotero" to take notes.
 I am sure there are many other options.
+- If you are into keyboards and shortcuts, then browser is something you already love.
+There may be some nuances though for all browsers implement different key bindings for the shortcuts.
+One of the way to circumvent this problem is to use a plug-in such as "Vimium".
+Vimium or similar plugins are available for the big threes - Chrome, Firefox and Safari.
+Vimium implements a uniform bindings based on "vi" that is almost like a universal standard, available for not only browsers but many editors, spreadsheets, photo galleries and countless other applications.

 > That said, the reading experience on Browsers is compromised!
 You don't think of a web browser when you indulge yourself into a four hundred page book!
-This is partly because great content is NOT carefully "webbitized".
-In some cases, the pages show up differently in different browsers.
-And some pages may not even render well on mobile devices And even more the advertisers want to track your eye movements with trackers and cookies :-)
+This is partly because great content is NOT carefully "webbitized" but more because being the most open and used application, browsers are targets of prying eyes.
+Advertisers want to track your eye movements with trackers and cookies :-)

 # `arjunUvaach` ..